What is pelvic inflammatory disease (PID)?

-PID is inflammation of one or more organs in a woman's pelvic area, such as the cervix, endometrium (lining of the uterus), fallopian tubes or ovaries.
+PID is infection and inflammation of one or more organs in a woman's pelvic area, such as the cervix, endometrium (lining of the uterus), fallopian tubes or ovaries.

 - lower abdomen or back pain

 - abnormal periods or increased pain during periods

 - abnormal vaginal discharge, including bleeding after sex

 If you have any of these symptoms, please see your doctor.

 It can be difficult for a woman to tell if they have PID.
 Some women may not have any symptoms, particularly when PID is caused by a chlamydia infection.

 Sometimes symptoms are mild and develop slowly.
 In some cases, severe symptoms can develop quickly.